balloosnafoo/no-kicker/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, league creation (~1 Day)
+### Phase 1: User Authentication, league creation (~1.5 Days)
 I will implement a user authentication system based on the practices taught at App Academy.
-By the end of this phase users will be able to create accounts, log in, and create.
+By the end of this phase users will be able to create accounts, log in, and create leagues.
 The app will be pushed to Heroku in order to begin ensuring functionality early on and throughout development.
+League creation will offer reasonable defaults for league rules.

 [Details][phase-one]

 ### Phase 2: Viewing Leagues and teams (~2 Days)
-During this phase I will implement viewing functionality so that users can see all of their leagues and teams, as well as other teams in the league in backbone views.
-Data will be served by api controllers in JSON.
+During this phase I will implement viewing functionality so that users can see all of their leagues, and the names of the teams in the league in backbone views.
+Data will be served by api controllers in JSON, which will be made during this phase.

 [Details][phase-two]